sudorandom/kmcd.dev/content/posts/2024/grpc-the-ugly-parts/index.md

 To get started, I have to talk about how ugly the code generated from protobuf definitions is.
 It has historically been verbose, complex, and difficult to navigate.
 Even though it's not meant to be hand-edited, this can impact code readability and maintainability, especially when integrating gRPC into larger projects.
 This has actually improved a lot recently in most languages but even so, there are some rough edges.

 ### C++ Influence on Enums
-If you follow the style recommendations for protobuf, the names of enums are expected to be prefixed an upper-snake-case version of the enum name, like so:
+If you follow the style recommendations from [Buf](https://buf.build/docs/best-practices/style-guide), the names of enums are expected to be prefixed an upper-snake-case version of the enum name, like so:

 ```protobuf
 enum FooBar {